fwfichtner/indoorBK/IndoorBK/plugins/com.pylonproducts.wifiwizard/README.md

 This Phonegap plugin enables WiFi management from within Phonegap applications.

-Currently, iOS only has limited functionality.
-Most functionality is only available on Android.
+Only Android is in development at this time. iOS is planned to be developed, with other platforms following.

 ### Installation

-#### Master

-Run `phonegap plugin install https://github.com/parsonsmatt/WifiWizard.git`.
-Please note that the plugin is in active development, and this will pull the most recent commits.

-#### Releases

-Run `cordova plugin add com.pylonproducts.wifiwizard`.
-This will get the latest release of the plugin.
+Run `phonegap plugin install https://github.com/parsonsmatt/WifiWizard.git`

 ### Usage from within Cordova/Phonegap: